DannieMo/Portfolio-Website/README.md

 # Portfolio-Website

-This is the fourth milestone of my portfolio website.
-In this milestone i:

-- I used media queries to make sure that my website responds to differenr view port, e.g desktop and mobie.
-- Added links to my header elements.
-When you click it it brings you to that section of the website.
-You sohould try it out.😉
+In this milestone of my portfolio website, I implemented the mobile menu, using DOM to manipulate the elements of the mobile menu.

 [image]![image](https://user-images.githubusercontent.com/53879944/126681884-9a2bfc3b-35f0-4a2e-ba75-c56780f73a91.png)